 The basic story (full story at the link) is that an entire roomful of historic documents (whole shelves of record books along with boxes of wills, deeds, photos, letters, etc.) was discovered in a previously sealed room under the Franklin Co., NC courthouse.
-Researcher, overjoyed as such a find had just begun the slow process of sorting and cataloging them, when they were told to cease doing so.
-After some weeks of red tape, an as-yet-unamed local government agency swooped in, took the lot to the basement, and systematically and intentionally burned them in the incinerator.
+The researcher, overjoyed at such a find, had just begun the slow process of sorting and cataloging them when they were told to cease doing so.
+After some weeks of red tape, an as-yet-unnamed local government agency swooped in, took the lot to the basement, and systematically and intentionally burned them in the incinerator.

 The other story, halfway across the world:

 Lebanon Library Torched, 78,000 Books Burned By Islamists

 In this story, a historic library in Tripoli was burned by arsonists after a pamphlet considered offensive to Islam was found tucked into one of the books.
 The library contained thousands of rare historic texts and manuscripts, from both Islamic and Christian history.